Trolleybuses in Limoges: Services

 The 1.5 km extension of the southern part of line 4 to serve Pôle Saint Lazare and the new clinic entered service on Monday, 6 July 2009.

 The five trolleybus lines in Limoges now represent about 53% of passengers carried, and one third of the mileage on the city's overall bus network.

 Fleet

+Current fleet

-As at 11 July 2011, the Limoges trolleybus fleet consisted of the following types:
+As of March 2026, the Limoges trolleybus fleet consisted of the following types: